 I don’t understand how the most basic of things would function.
 What if one was a night owl and one wakes up really early?
 What if one person wants to just hang out with their partner?
 What if one is really messy and one’s obsessively neat?

-Surely everyone needs a little space of their own.posted about 3 years ago
+Surely everyone needs a little space of their own.posted over 3 years ago